wurmlab/SBC361-programming-in-R/2018/practical2.md

 }
 ```

 You can choose whatever name you want instead of `function_name` (try a meaningful name).
 After the `<-`, the word `function` within brackets lets R know that you are writing a new function.
 Here, `input_vec` is the name of the only argument that the calculations in the `body` of the function are based on (your function *can* have multiple arguments).
 Between the curly brackets `{}` is the main code of your function, where the calculation(s) happen.
 Almost everything that occurs between the curly brackets stays within the curly brackets.
-The only thing that back outside the curly brackets is what you put into the `return()` on the last line.
+The only thing that comes outside the curly brackets is what you put into the `return()` on the last line.
 If you have no `return()`, your function may compute something but nobody will ever know about it!
 Note that the `return` command can only handle a single argument.

 To take a self-explanatory example: